Manu404/Discord.WikiLog/README.md

 - On Windows, wikiref will be replaced by wikiref.exe

-- On Linux a 'chmod +x wikiref' might be required to have it work
+- On Linux a `chmod +x wikiref` might be required to have it work

 #### Basic usage